imaginestack/collections/Ansible/Bundles/RKE2_Ansible/README.md

 ## Ansible Playbooks for High Availability Kubernetes with RKE2

 This repository provides Ansible playbooks to automate the deployment of a highly available (HA) Kubernetes cluster using RKE2 (Rancher Kubernetes Engine 2).
-The stack integrates essential components for a production-ready environment, including:
+The stack integrates essential components for load balancing, service discovery, and certificate management.

 -   **Load Balancing:** High availability with either MetalLB or kube-vip.
 -   **Service Discovery:** Ensures consistent service access within the cluster.